 *Member of the National Trial Lawyers “Top 100.”

-Experience: Mr. Krantz began his career as a litigation associate at Proskauer Rose LLP, an international law firm.
-In 1982, he left Proskauer to serve as the first law clerk for the Honorable I. Leo Glasser, United States District Judge, Eastern District of New York.
+Experience: Mr. Krantz began his career as a litigation associate at Proskauer LLP, an international law firm.
+In 1982, he left that firm to serve as the first Law Clerk for the Honorable I. Leo Glasser, United States District Judge, Eastern District of New York.
 Following his Clerkship, from 1983-1989, Mr. Krantz served as an Assistant United States Attorney in the Criminal Division of the Eastern District of New York, where he successfully prosecuted cases involving financial fraud, arms-export violations, tax evasion, bribery, organized crime and narcotics trafficking.
-During his tenure at the United States Attorney’s Office, he also served as an Adjunct Instructor of Legal Writing for Brooklyn Law School.
+During his time at the United States Attorney’s Office he received numerous awards and commendations for outstanding service, and also served as an Adjunct Instructor of Legal Writing for Brooklyn Law School.

-Education: Mr. Krantz graduated from Brooklyn Law School in 1980, where he was an Editor and Member of the Brooklyn Law Review.
+Education: Mr. Krantz graduated from Brooklyn Law School in 1980, where he was the Case Comment Editor of the Brooklyn Law Review.
 He was also on the Dean’s List.
 During law school he authored “Mistrial Over Defense Objection: Review Under the Double Jeopardy Clause,” published at 45 Brooklyn Law Review 999 (1979).
 He also served as a student Law Clerk on the United States Court Court of Appeals for the Second Circuit.

 Bar Admissions: Mr. Krantz is admitted to practice in New York (1981), the U.S. District Courts for the Eastern District of New York (1983), Southern District of New York (1993) and District of Connecticut (1993); the U.S. Courts of Appeal for the Second Circuit (1989) and Eighth Circuit (1993); and the United States Supreme Court (1996).